 Alcoholism is a serious problem in the United States, with nearly 15 million people aged 12 or older suffering from the disease.

-While there are many risks associated with long-term alcohol abuse, one of the most important concerns is withdrawal.
+While there are many risks associated with long-term alcohol abuse, one of the most important concerns is alcohol withdrawal syndrome.
 When you suffer from alcoholism, your brain and body begin to rely on the substance to function properly.
 If you attempt to abruptly quit using the substance, you will experience symptoms of withdrawal.

 There is a common misconception that alcoholism is not as serious as drug addiction because alcohol is legal for people aged 21 and older to drink.
 However, alcohol abuse can be just as life-threatening as any other form of substance abuse.
-In fact, alcohol withdrawal symptoms are more dangerous than withdrawal from any other substance with the exception of benzodiazepines.
+Alcohol withdrawal symptoms are more dangerous than withdrawal from any other substance except benzodiazepines.

 1. Withdrawal Seizures

 In addition to painful and uncomfortable withdrawal symptoms, you could experience severe seizures during the alcohol withdrawal process.
-Seizures are more common in those who are not receiving medical treatment, and they are completely preventable with prescribed benzodiazepine medications.
+Seizures are more common in those who are not receiving medical care once their alcohol level suddenly drops, and they are completely preventable with prescribed benzodiazepine medications.

 Typically, alcohol withdrawal seizures occur two days after your last drink.
 Most alcohol withdrawal seizures are usually grand mal seizures, which can be life-threatening without medical attention.
 Symptoms of grand mal seizures include jerking motions, muscle stiffness, difficulty breathing, and unconsciousness.